 In the event that you don’t already understand where to find an ear, nose, and throat doctor (ENT), ask your primary care doctor to send you to one.
-You can also search online for hearing clinics near you by searching for hearing aids Edmonton for example to get local results.
+You can also search online for hearing clinics near you by searching for hearing aids Kelowna for example to get local results.
 These local specialist’s can assess and or treat your hearing loss.

 The ENT will do an assessment to learn what’s causing your trouble.
 In addition, you will see an audiologist who’ll do a hearing test to determine the type of hearing loss you have and how bad it is.